ilantravin/Safe-Haven/README.md

 The project is part of a "Fundamentals in Software Engineering" course.
 We are group #4.
 This is a website for Hosting families in times of danger, and also for aid organizations that want to help.

-The website has three users:

-admin -

-host/donator -

-hosted family -

 Environment:
 the code was devloped on pycharm, the framework is django 4.0.0, most of the code is python, but we have some html and css code.
 Database: SQlite3